Overview

 Drinking water gets most of the attention when it comes to PFAS.
-But for many people, product exposure adds up to an equal or greater total body burden.
+But for many people, PFAS in products exposes all of us to an equal or greater total body burden.
 PFAS in cookware, food packaging, cosmetics, and textiles reach you through direct skin contact, inhalation, and ingestion.
 Unlike water contamination, you control most of these exposures directly through purchasing decisions.

 The FDA completed a voluntary phase-out of PFAS-based grease-proofing agents in food packaging in February 2024.
 That removed one major source.
 But thousands of products still contain intentionally added PFAS, and labeling requirements remain inconsistent across states.

-Risk levels are based on exposure pathway, frequency of contact, and available scientific evidence.
+Risk levels are based on exposure pathway, frequency of contact, and available scientific evidence for PFAS in products.

 Product Category